Dtcreation/Firmware-Molise-Artillery/README.md

 ### What is Molise firmware

 Molise is modified firmware for brand printers [Artillery](https://artillery3d.com/).
-The firmware also supports X1 and Genius artillery.
+The firmware also supports Sidewinder X1 and X2, Genius and Genius Pro and la Hornet.

 Firmware is split in 2